hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-09-30-landing-and-blog.md

 However, I was waiting for the changes to appear on the webpage for some time until it dawned on me: CloudFront is a CDN, and it caches the page on edge locations.
-This leads us to step 3:
+This leads us to step 1, but actually 3:

 3. Invalidate updated files